Q: Where does the phrase “good on you,” or the Aussie version, “good on ya,” come from? I’ve used the Aussie rendition myself instead of “kudos.”

 Partridge says: “The phrase, although acknowledged to be quintessentially Australian, may well have been borrowed from Cockney: ‘Good on ‘em!’ = good for them, well done!, appears in the caption of a Punch cartoon 10 Oct.
 1917.”

 But Cassell’s cites a source that has linked the phrase to an Irish expression, rinne sé mhaith orm, which means “he made/did his good on me.”
-Since “Good on you!” is common among the Irish, this seems the likelier origin.
+Others, as we said above, have cited the Gaelic maith thú.
+Since “Good on you!” is common among the Irish, Gaelic seems the likelier origin.